Synapse A2A Communication

 Discovered a pattern Share: synapse memory save <key> "<pattern>" --tags ... --notify

-Mandatory Collaboration Gate (3+ phases OR 10+ file changes):
+Recommended Collaboration Gate (3+ phases OR 10+ file changes): Consider these steps before diving into large work:

 -